ect123/intro-to-arcgis-pro/content/joining-tables.md

 *3*{: .circle .circle-blue} Using the same steps as above, join the **totalPopTract** table to the **househldPopMotherTong** layer using **spatial_id** and then export the data to a new feature class and call it **popMotherTongTractVan**.

-Each time I create a new dataset, I want to try and name it something that identifies what it is.
+Every time you create a new dataset, try and name it something that identifies what it is.
 Data management in GIS can be unruly, and having a good file naming system is essential.

 *4*{: .circle .circle-blue} Delete any extraneous fields that got added toward the bottom of the attribute table in the **Fields View**.